craigahobbs/craigahobbs.github.io/setup/README.md

 ## Create a Debian Linux USB Drive

 1. Download the [Debian Stable ISO](https://www.debian.org/distrib/netinst).
+   Alternatively, you can use a [Debian Testing ISO](https://www.debian.org/devel/debian-installer/).

 2. Insert the USB drive and determine its device name: